jhpyle/docassemble/_docs/functions.md

 {% highlight python %}
 ocr_file(the_file, use_google=True)
 {% endhighlight %}

+To get the raw output of the [Google Cloud Vision] API, set `raw_result` to `True`:

+{% highlight python %}
+ocr_file(the_file, use_google=True, raw_result=True)
+{% endhighlight %}

+The output will then be a [Python list] of data structures returned from the [Google Cloud Vision] API.
+The format will be different depending on whether a PDF or other image was provided.
+Consult the [Google Cloud Vision] API to figure out what the data structures represent.

 When `use_google=True` is used, none of the other keyword arguments (`language`, `psm`, `f`, `l`, etc.) are applicable.
 Those arguments are